isomerpages/moe-bukitviewpri/_about-us/Our Learning Dispositions.md

 ---
 <p>Learning dispositions are the attitudes, motivations, and interests that
 shape how students approach learning.
-Developing positive dispositions provides a strong foundation for life-long learning.</p>
+Developing positive dispositions provides a strong foundation for life-long learning.
 At Bukit View Primary School, we focus on nurturing <strong>three</strong> key learning dispositions in every student.
-These dispositions are intentionally inculcated through academic subjects and school programmes.<p></p>
+These dispositions are intentionally inculcated through academic subjects and school programmes.</p>
 <p><strong>Adaptability</strong><br>
 Bukit Viewans are open to changes and uncertainties, look for ways to solve problems and are willing to try new things.</p>